Okpainmo/flai--react-typescript/README.md

 # flai--react-typescript

-flai is a flight data project that is built to help travelllers access flight relevant information.

-## Build tools/stack
+## About

+This project is the "typescript with react testing" version of my flight information dashboard project built using OpenSky flight APIs.

+## Main Tech Tack

 1. ReactJS
 2. Typescript